 Example: If you have .25mm deck in the jugs at T.D.C., add that to the .8mm step in the heads for a total deck ht. of 1.05mm.
 This is the deck value you use for C.R. calculations.

 The Blueprint Specials are the best stock specifications heads available, and come with a limited 1 year warranty.

 Most 78 models came with Oval Port heads, but some late production year busses came with Square Ports.

 For an additional 25.00 we will machine a notch in the #3 spark plug well for a cht probe to nest under the spark plug.
 This is popular for guys who want to monitor the temps on that cylinder.
 This makes plug changes easier without destroying the probe.
 The plug well on these heads is deep and makes it tough to nest the probe without putting a sharp bend in it.
 For 50.00 we’ll machine a notch in all four spark plug wells for more comprehensive monitoring.

-Aside from aiding in the shedding of heat from the fins, the black exterior coating, which is a slippery, Teflon like substance, also aids in preventing oil and debris from clogging the small airways that carry cooling air through the fins.
+Aside from aiding in the shedding of heat from the fins the black exterior coating, which is a slippery Teflon like substance, also aids in preventing oil and debris from sticking to the fins and clogging the small airways that carry cooling air through the fins.